 The brain pattern associated with this type of addiction is associated with a high beta pattern of excessive fast processing speed in the brain that directly impacts the basal ganglia and is related to low levels of GABA, a calming neurotransmitter in the brain.

 Temporal Lobe Addicts

 This type of addiction is mostly related to head injury or toxicity in the brain but can also be related to inherited patterns.
 The temporal lobes show decreased, or increased in some cases, activity that results in temper outbursts and severe mood swings.
 People who struggle with type of addiction tend to having learning difficulties and memory problems.

 How does having a brain map help me beat my addiction?

-Although people with addictions may suffer from many of the same symptoms, it is crucial to figure out what the underlying brain dysfunction is to address the specific needs of the brain for lasting results and no relapses.
+Although people with addictions suffer from many of the same symptoms, it is crucial to figure out what the underlying brain dysfunction is to address the specific needs of the brain for lasting results and no relapses.
 At Leigh Brain & Spine, we do not use a cookie-cutter approach.
-All evaluations and addiction treatment programs are individualized to specifically meet your needs to help you get rid of your addictions once and for all.
+All evaluations and addiction treatment programs are individualized to meet your needs and help you get rid of your addictions once and for all.